 “The benefits of CBD for women’s health are still controversial.
 There is a serious lack of trials [and] evidence-based data proving or disproving the benefits of CBD for women’s health disorders,” says Adeeti Gupta, M.D., founder of Walk In GYN Care.

 But what about the products — like The Good Patch for PMS, Whoopi & Maya’s Medical Cannabis Bath Soak for menstrual relief, or Foria Vaginal Suppositories for period pain — circling the wellness world?
 Gupta says there are no trials proving CBD is helpful for PMS symptoms.
-And, while it may seem like the answer for immediate relief, Gupta warns against it.
+And, while it may seem like the answer for natural pain relief, Gupta warns against it.
 “One can use it and it is being used off label now at various places but there is no clear evidence in medical studies thus far that it helps.
 Theoretically, CBD oil should help as a co-analgesic, meaning it can be used in addition to a regular pain medication to help.
 However, studies have shown that CBD and THC used in low doses improve the pain scale only by 0.5 ( on a scale of 1-10).
 So … there are theoretical benefits but no clear data to support the benefits yet.”

 And speaking of THC — the ingredient CBD is supposed to be formulated without — Gupta says, “we need to be wary of are any contaminants in the formulation that would contain THC.”
 The safest form is hemp oil formulations, but “if the CBD is not pure and has THC (marijuana) mixed in it … one can also experience withdrawal symptoms,” she adds.